Luscious & Healthy

 - Keeping: will keep well in the refrigerator for 2 to 3 days.

-- Swap out 1 cup of yogurt for sour cream for a richer, tangier dessert.
+- Swap out 1 cup of yogurt for sour cream for a richer, tangier mango custard.

 - If you are using regular yogurt (as opposed Greek-style yogurt) wrap yogurt in some cheesecloth or muslin, and place in a strainer in the fridge for 4 hours or overnight.
 You want to use very thick yogurt, similar to the texture of ricotta cheese.